 More Questions?

-If you have any other questions about the different scuba certifications above, or how to get PADI certified, contact a PADI Dive Center or Resort.
+If you have any other questions about the scuba certifications above, or about how to get PADI certified, contact a PADI Dive Center or Resort.
 Also, if you’re a college or university student, ask your school about earning college credit for your scuba lessons.

-If you’re ready to start your first (or next) PADI certification, sign up today with PADI eLearning®!
+If you’re ready to start your first (or next) PADI certification, sign up today with PADI eLearning!

 Share This